CMDred/Per-Player-Displays/README.md

 - If another player stands very close to you, they may be able to see your display entities.
 - Player scales above 1.0 are currently not supported and may cause flickering when crouching and uncrouching.
 - The display entities receive the light from your head position, so it may look off at times.
 - PPD uses the translation field to achieve the per-player visibility.
-This means that all translations need to be combined with the marker's destination Pos. **Interpolated translations are not possible.**
+This means that all translations need to be combined with the marker's destination Pos. **Interpolated transformations are not possible!**
 - The display entity's `Rotation` must not be changed.
 Use the `left_rotation` and `right_rotation` transformations instead.

 ## Credit